-Puppies are at high risk for snake bite because they’re curious and try to play with them.
-Puppies that live in rural areas often encounter snakes in their outdoor exploration.
+All dogs (young and old) are at high risk for snake bite because they’re curious and try to play with them.
+Dogs that live in rural areas often encounter snakes in their outdoor exploration.
 When the dog is too curious, or too hardheaded, to leave a snake alone, the dog may be bitten.
-Nonpoisonous snake bites are painful and can cause infection, but venomous snake bites can kill a puppy within only an hour unless you give first aid for snake bite.
+Nonpoisonous snake bites are painful and can cause infection, but venomous snake bites can kill a dog within only an hour unless you seek veterinary medical attention for the snake bite.

 Where Do Snake Bites Happen?